 5) Diverse Landscape

 Another factor contributing to the city’s value is its vast array of landscapes.
 Los Angeles is unusual because of its wide variety of ecoscapes.
-To the west, the city’s buffs and coastal scenery recalls Mediterranean landscapes, while its gently rolling hills of Bel-Air and Beverly Hills provide amazing views of the city’s skyline.
+To the west, the city’s bluffs and coastal scenery recall Mediterranean landscapes, while its gently rolling hills of Bel-Air and Beverly Hills provide amazing views of the city’s skyline.
 Snowy mountains to the immediate east of the city are ideal for ski lovers while the desert is even further east.